GraemeMalcolm/data-stuff/05-exercise-stream-analytics.md

 14. Return to the **learn-*xxxxxxxxxxxxxxxxx...*** resource group, and re-open the **stream*xxxxxxxxxxxxx*** Stream Analytics job.
 15. At the top of the Stream Analytics job page, use the **&#11036; Stop** button to stop the job, confirming when prompted.

+> [!TIP]
-> **Note**: If you are using your own Azure subscription, and you have finished exploring the streaming solution, you can delete the **learn-stream-analytics** resource group.
+> If you are using your own Azure subscription, and you have finished exploring the streaming solution, you can delete the **learn-stream-analytics** resource group.